 Jump to a section:

-SEMRush is a professional SEO tool that is used for general SEO tasks.
-One of its abilities is to track the position of search results.
-It also has a "brand monitoring" function.
-Used in combination you can get notifications about your brand (monitoring) and also setup the position of certain search results to track their visibility.
+SEMRush is a professional search engine optimization tool that is used for many SEO (search engine optimization) related tasks.
+One of its abilities is to track where branded search results rank in Google.
+It also has a "brand monitoring" function, and many others.
+When it is used with other aspects of the tool you can receive notifications about your brand (called monitoring) and also monitor the relative positions of certain search results to understand how visible they are.

 For example, let's say your company has a Yelp problem.
 You can setup SEMRush to track the Google position of Yelp to get an idea over time as to how visible it is.
 If you have bad Yelp reviews you want Yelp to be on page 99 of search results (it's usually on the first two pages though).
 By tracking both mentions and the position of negative search results you can get an idea as to whether you should be optimizing other review sites above any negative review issues you have.
 Of course, you should be working to improve those reviews too.